cjwomack/computerGraphicsPracs/README.md

 # Forked from a now deleted github repository by [https://github.com/amengede](https://github.com/amengede) previously as this course was offered at the Uni I studied at.
+As it has been deleted, an unfortunate side effect is it made it look like it was done by me.
+This was not the case.

 Please support him and fork his OpenGL tutorial repo here instead - [https://github.com/amengede/OpenGL-for-Beginners](https://github.com/amengede/OpenGL-for-Beginners)